ppotturi/adp-documentation/docs/Getting-Started/onboarding-a-user.md

 # Guide

-You can add a user to a Delivery Project from the Manage Members tab on the Delivery Projects catalog page.
+You can add a user to a Delivery Project from the Manage Members tab on the Delivery Projects page.
 You can get to this page by searching for your delivery project in the catalog with the [kind set to Group and the type to delivery-project](https://portal.adp.defra.gov.uk/catalog?filters%5Bkind%5D=group&filters%5Btype%5D=delivery-project&filters%5Buser%5D=all).
+Alternatively, you can find the delivery project via the 'Delivery Projects' card in the ADP Onboarding page.

 ![Edit Delivery Project Members](../images/adp-edit-delivery-project-members.png)